 When individuals think about wellness and health, they usually think about a checkup with their doctor.
 However, wellness treatment with chiropractic is much more proactive.
-Chiropractic focuses on keeping the body functioning properly and allowing its natural healing properties to activate and do its job.
+Chiropractic focuses on keeping the body functioning properly and allowing its natural healing properties to activate and do their job.
 Chiropractic checks to ensure the spine is correctly aligned and correct any subluxation/misalignment before pain occurs.
 Pain is one of the body’s warnings that something is wrong.
-Chiropractic wellness care aims to catch and correct any issues before it becomes a problem, keeping the central nervous system in top form, increasing the immune system’s strength, making the body healthier.
+Chiropractic wellness care aims to catch and correct any issues before it becomes a problem, keeping the central nervous system in top form, increasing the immune system’s strength, and making the body healthier.

 The body’s baseline level of health can be improved.
-Individuals can feel that they are fulfilling their responsibilities and maintaining health by engaging in physical exercise and eating a healthy diet.
+Individuals can feel they are fulfilling their responsibilities and maintaining health by engaging in physical exercise and eating a healthy diet.
 It is believed that lifestyle is largely the extent of an individual’s ability to maintain their health, without realizing that optimal wellness and health can be increased through chiropractic, the ideal supplement to a healthy life.
 Chiropractic improves body process functions by:

 Chiropractic improves immune system function by increasing energy circulation, blood circulation, and lymphatic fluid flow.
 Treatment combats stagnation allowing the body to purge toxins and waste accumulated in joints, tissues, and near organs.
 Chiropractic loosens up areas of the body that have been compressed, crushed, strained, and divided because of misalignment, lack of physical activity/exercise, or stiffness and injury.
 This allows the flow of lymphatic fluid and white blood cells to regulate areas that may have previously been difficult to access.
 This helps to increase the immune system’s ability to fight off infection.